Greg Halman: Minor League Baseball

 In 2006, he hit .259 with 5 home runs and 15 RBI in 28 games for the Class-A Short Season Everett AquaSox.
 He was third on the team with 10 stolen bases.
 He had a 12-game hitting streak from June 21 to July 4.
 He had season-high three hits on July 19.
-However, he suffered a season-ending injury, fracturing his right hand and being placed on the disabled list on July 22.
+However, he suffered a season-ending injury, fracturing his right hand after throwing a punch during a bench-clearing brawl in July.

-Halman started 2007 with the Single-A Wisconsin Timber Rattlers, but batted only .182 in 52 games and was demoted to Everett in mid-June.
+Halman started 2007 with the Single-A Wisconsin Timber Rattlers but batted only .182 in 52 games and was demoted to Everett in mid-June.
 With the AquaSox, he hit .307 with 16 home runs and 16 stolen bases in 62 games.
-He was named to the Short-Season A and Northwest League All-Star teams and was also named the Short-Season A Player of the Year.
-With both Wisconsin and Everett, Halman was teammates with fellow Dutch ballplayer Kalian Sams.
+He was named to the Class-A Short Season and Northwest League All-Star teams and was also named the Class-A Short Season Player of the Year.
+With both Wisconsin and Everett, Halman was teammates with fellow Dutch player Kalian Sams.

 Halman was promoted to the High-A High Desert Mavericks to start 2008.
 After batting .269 with 19 home runs and 53 RBI in 67 games, he was promoted to the Double-A West Tenn Diamond Jaxx on June 17, where he hit another 10 home runs.
-He ended the season with a combined 29 home runs and 31 stolen bases, which led him to be named the Mariners' Minor League Player of the Year.
+He ended the season with a combined 29 home runs and 31 stolen bases.
+He was named the Mariners' Minor League Player of the Year.
 After the regular season, he returned to the Netherlands to play four games with Kinheim, going 4-for-11 with three doubles and two sacrifice flies.
 He also played for the Peoria Javelinas in the Arizona Fall League, batting only .217 with three home runs in 21 games.

-He returned to Double-A in 2009, but his performance dipped.
-He hit .210 with 25 home runs and a team-high 183 strikeouts in 121 games.
-He was named to the Southern League All-Star team.
+Halman returned to Double-A in 2009, but his performance dipped.
+His .210 average, .278 on-base percentage, and 183 strikeouts were the worst in the Southern League, though he tied for the league lead with 25 home runs in 121 games.
+He was named to the league's All-Star team.
 He was hit by 15 pitches, more than three times as many as he had in any other season.
+He missed two weeks in June with a bruised heel.

 Halman was promoted to the Triple-A Tacoma Rainiers at the start of the 2010 season.
 He hit .243 and led the team with 33 home runs, 80 RBI, 15 stolen bases, and 169 strikeouts.
 Halman and the Rainiers won the 2010 Pacific Coast League championship.